Important Facts About Your Mouthwash

 Yes; the popular Listerine mouthwash is 26.9% alcohol.
 In fact a number of household liquids contain alcohol and can be used to get drunk, including hand sanitizer, hair spray, and perfume.
 Using mouthwash or other substances, however, can cause serious bodily harm.

-While some people argue that manufacturers should sell products that don’t contain any alcohol, drinkers admit that there’s nothing that can stop the drinking individual.
-If it’s not mouthwash, they can get their alcohol dose from hand sanitizers, hair sprays, or perfumes.
+While some people argue that manufacturers should sell products that don’t contain any alcohol believing that mouthwash is one of the triggers of alcohol abuse, drinkers admit that there’s nothing that can stop the drinking individual.
+If it’s not mouthwash, they can get their mouthwash alternatives to alcohol use from hand sanitizers, hair sprays, or perfumes.

 Is drinking mouthwash dangerous?